Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 \section{Symmetries of low energy QCD and effective field theories}

 Effective field theory (EFT) is designed for systems with widely separated energy scales.
 One basic principle of EFT is that the low energy interaction does not depend on the details of dynamics at high energies.
-The most general Lagrangian contains all terms satisfying the requirements of underlying symmetries of the system, which are organized with increasing number of derivatives ~\cite{Weinberg:1978kz}.
+The most general Lagrangian contains all terms satisfying the requirements of underlying symmetries of the system, which are organized with increasing number of derivatives~\cite{Weinberg:1978kz}.
 Once the low energy scale $\mathcal{Q}$ and high energy scale $\Lambda$ for such a system are well identified, the amplitude of a soft process can be expanded in powers of $\mathcal{Q}/\Lambda$, i.e.,

 where the expansion coefficients $\mathcal{C}_\nu$ are the functions of regularization scale $\mu$ which arises from the loop diagrams and low energy constants (LECs).
-For a well-defined EFT, the expansion coefficients are of order unity (naturalness) after dimensionalization.
+For a well-defined EFT, the expansion coefficients are of order unity (naturalness) {after separating out the common dimension of the amplitude}.
 The high energy dynamics above the $\Lambda$ are encoded in the LECs $c_i$ via a series of the local contact terms, which are the functions of $\Lambda$ in general, i.e., $c_i\equiv c_i(\Lambda)$.
 The expansion index $\nu$ is connected to the power counting given by the EFT.
-If the energy scale is largely separated in the system, the small value $\mathcal{Q}/\Lambda$ ensures the good convergence of the above expansion, thus only finite terms are needed for a given accuracy in practical calculations.
+If the energy scale is largely separated in the system, the small value $\mathcal{Q}/\Lambda$ ensures the good convergence of the above expansion, thus only finite terms are needed for a given accuracy in practical calculations. {One can consult two recent books~\cite{meissner_rusetsky_2022,petrov_eft} for a more comprehensive introduction about EFT.}

 QCD is one of the main ingredients of the Standard Model.
 The full Lagrangian of QCD is given in terms of the quark and gluon degrees of freedom, which reads